Best daily deals

 The ear pads are removable and don’t leave much room for large ears.

 This technology type still requires a processor to handle noise filtering.
 For instance, feedback noise canceling has to contend with the fact that the user’s audio (the wanted signal) is also likely to be captured by the internal microphone.
-This needs to be filtered out and also corrected for the frequency profile of the headphones when being worn.
+This needs to be filtered out and corrected for the frequency profile of the headphones when they are worn.

 Sony WH-1000XM4 headphones next to magazines on a wood bench